 It has been interesting to see how people have reacted differently to the various forms of media within the app.
 The “Now and Then” comparisons, contrasting how a location looks now compared with archive images showing the same place in the past, always seem to delight the user.
 My own favourite is a hole in the wall alongside the canal which, if you look through it in the real world, just reveals a patch of derelict scrubland.
 But looking through the hole using the app reveals something completely different, a journey back in time to what was there before and what it sounded like.
 You’ll have to find out for yourself what that was though!

 You can download the app from the iPhone App Store or Android Market from within your smart phone or by using the links on the right.

-Support: If you are having trouble with this app please send us a message.
+Support: If you are having trouble with this app please contact us.

 We are delighted to have been awarded a Certificate of Excellence for 2014 by online review site TripAdvisor Read more...